katja-cmd/katja-cmd.github.io/cmdline_course.md

 * Processing data files
 * Regular expressions introduction

 The third week is about text and data file processing.
+We learned how to remove line breaks from a .txt file, rea-arranging lines in a text file (usefull maybe in a wors lists?), searching patters (grep), and checking how many lines a .txt file has (note to self: in Nano the show line numbers command is Alt-C).
+We alse learned to create word frequency lists with a really long one line command (and that's why we create scripts).

 _New commands I learned this week:_